df = pd.read_csv('http://bit.ly/MLtrain')

 That being said, imputing the most frequent value is much more acceptable when you have only a small number of missing values for a given feature, since the imputation won’t have much of an impact on the model anyway.

-It’s important to note that if you impute a constant value for a feature, and that feature has missing values in the new data but not the training data, then you’ll need to set the OneHotEncoder
+It’s important to note that if you impute a constant value for a categorical feature, and that feature has missing values in the new data but not the training data, then you’ll need to set the OneHotEncoder’s handle_unknown parameter to 'ignore'.
+That’s because the missing values category won’t be learned during the OneHotEncoder’s fit step, and thus unknown values seen during the transform step need to be ignored in order to avoid an error.

-The alternative here is just to impute the most frequent value for that feature, in which case you can leave the handle_unknown
+The alternative here is to impute the most frequent value for that feature, in which case you can leave the handle_unknown parameter set to its default value of 'error'.

-that we’ve built throughout the book.
-The strategy I’ve used throughout is to include all data transformations within a single ColumnTransformer
+Here’s the Pipeline that we’ve built throughout the book.
+The strategy I’ve used so far is to include all data transformations within a single ColumnTransformer, including any missing value imputation, and then use that ColumnTransformer as the first step in a two-step Pipeline.

 SimpleImputer(fill_value='missing', strategy='constant')